Hœnheim: History

 In 1907, the priest of Hoenheim, Dionysius Will, is elected on the Reichstag under the label of Progressivist but with the support of the Socialists.

 The First World War, fought away from the Rhineland area did not cause any physical damage to Hoenheim, but resulted in the death of many men.
 The 'lost departments' of Alsace-Moselle were given back to the France by the Treaty of Versailles in 1919.

-June 28, 1919 the canton of Bischheim - Hoenheim is attached to the new district of Strasbourg-Countryside.
+On 28 June 1919 the canton of Bischheim - Hoenheim is attached to the new district of Strasbourg-Countryside.

-September 2, 1939, the inhabitants of the communes in front of the Maginot line are evacuated.
+On 2 September 1939 the inhabitants of the communes in front of the Maginot line are evacuated.
 The inhabitants of Hoenheim, Bischheim and Schiltigheim are moved to the Bruche valley to join the evacuee centre of Niederhaslach.
 Only the town hall secretary and some firemen remain in the town.
 On September 9 a second journey awaits the evacuated inhabitants, this time the destination is to the South of France.
 The inhabitants of Hoenheim are divided in 5 communes of Haute-Vienne which they will leave only in August 1940 to return to Alsace annexed by the Germans.
 Under the Nazi occupation, Hoenheim is administratively attached to the “Gross Strasburg”.
-May 27, August 11 and September 25, 1944, the bombardment of Strasbourg and its suburbs by the Allies: Junkers factories in Meinau, railway workshops of Bischheim and marshalling yard of Hausbergen are all attacked.
+On 27 May, 11 August and 25 September 1944 the bombardment of Strasbourg and its suburbs by the Allies: Junkers factories in Meinau, railway workshops of Bischheim and marshalling yard of Hausbergen are all attacked.
 November 23 Strasbourg is released by the 2nd French Armoured Division of General Leclerc, who assigns the local FFI to liberate the suburbs.
 Yet Hoenheim and its neighbourhoods remained under the fire of the German batteries until April 1945.

-The last Tram ran to Hoenheim on May 1, 1960, leaving only the bus as a public transport link with Strasbourg.
+The last tram ran to Hoenheim on 1 May 1960, leaving only the bus as a public transport link with Strasbourg.

 In 1966, Hoenheim was integrated into the newly created Urban Community of Strasbourg.

 In 1969, the collapse of the frontage of the Chapel of John the Baptist obliged the Protestant parish to seek a new building.

 1970 saw the completion of the construction of the motorway A34 Metz - Strasbourg, later taken over by A4 connecting Paris to Strasbourg, alongside the marshalling yard of Hausbergen.

 In 1978, the Protestant parish of Hoenheim inaugurated its church.
 The Protestant parish left the renovated Chapel of John the Baptist to the use of the Romanian Orthodox parish.

 With the new public transport policy, a new tram line was built by the Urban Community of Strasbourg during the 1990s, with the B tram line linking Hoenheim and Strasbourg completed in 2001.
 The terminus of the B-Line in Hoenheim links the B tram line with the Strasbourg-Lauterbourg railway line.